-2017 4th of July Fireworks & Celebrations
+2018 4th of July Fireworks & Celebrations

 *Napa Valley: Fireworks!

-Tuesday, July 4.
-Independence Day on the Wine Train – Includes wine, dinner and a 3 1.5 hour journey thorugh the Napa Valley + view the Yountville Fireworks from the comfort of the Wine Train.
-Get More Info/.
+Includes wine, dinner and a 3 1.5 hour journey thorugh the Napa Valley + view the Yountville Fireworks from the comfort of the Wine Train.

 Novato: